nvim-neorg/neorg/README.md

 Neorg's setup process is slightly more complex than average, so we encourage you to be patient :)

+**After you're done with the installation process, run `:checkhealth neorg` to see if everything's correct!**

 ### `rocks.nvim`

 The recommended installation method is via [rocks.nvim](https://github.com/nvim-neorocks/rocks.nvim).